aav7fl/website/_posts/2019-12-01-achieving-remote-starter-serenity.md

 I am in the unfortunate position where my car lives outside without any shelter from the punishing temperatures.
 In the summertime, my car bakes in the sunlight.
 In the winter, ice glazes over the windows.
 My car comes from the time period where clunky touch screens were starting to take over vehicle dashboards, Bluetooth was a rising option, and tape decks were no longer included.

 My 2009 Subaru Impreza was born in the middle of this awkward time.
 It didn't have the optional remote starter, no in-car phone calling, nor did it include a fancy satellite radio setup.
 Nope-- it was a normal car lacking any subscription services.
-This was _fine_ news for me, though.
+This was _fine_ news for me though.
 Now I wouldn't need to fight DRM to the death in my duel to improve my experience.

 To make seasonal living with my Subaru more tolerable, I began looking into remote starter options.
 I wanted a single button press to create the ideal micro-environment for my commute to work and back.
 No more would I spend time scraping ice off my windows each winter morning.